Coasting trade in Canada

 Read the coasting trade filing requirements to find out how to submit applications and related submissions.

 Upon a successful application to the Canadian Transportation Agency, Canada Border Services Agency contacts the applicant and outlines the remaining requirements for licensing.
-This includes the payment of any applicable duties and taxes, as well as certification from Transport Canada with respect to safety and pollution requirements as well as international shipping convention certificates.
+This includes the payment of any applicable duties and taxes, as well as certification from Transport Canada with respect to safety and pollution requirements and international shipping convention certificates.
 Inspections are now carried out by Transport Canada Marine Safety and Security’s vessel inspection services.
-This promotes a safe, sustainable and environmentally responsible Marine community.

 Note that there are also regulations in Canada with respect to the use of temporary foreign workers.
 For immigration purposes, foreign nationals entering Canada on a vessel as members of a crew engaging in the coasting trade typically require a labour market impact assessment from Employment and Social Development Canada as well as a work permit from Immigration, Refugees and Citizenship Canada.